 New research has lifted the veil on the entourage effect –key to a wide range of cannabinoid products.
-In a nutshell, we can define entourage effect as a phenomenon in which several compounds work together to achieve otherwise impossible effects.
+In a nutshell, we can define the entourage effect as a phenomenon in which several compounds work together to achieve otherwise impossible effects.

-In this article, we’ll answer questions such as: “What is entourage effect?”, “Which compounds are involved in the process?”, and “What are the associated benefits?”
+In this article, we’ll answer questions such as: “What is the entourage effect?”, “Which compounds are involved in the process?”, and “What are the associated benefits?”

 What Is Entourage Effect?

 There are over 400 chemicals inside a cannabis plant, including over 100 cannabinoids, 200 terpenes, plenty of flavonoids, and some phenolic compounds.
-Some are inactive, other are active, like CBD.
+Some are inactive, others are active, like CBD.
 THC, however, is psychoactive.
 In short, each of the compounds affects us differently.

 When reacting with each other, the compounds become more effective.
 Some inactive compounds can turn active, or vice versa.

-The easiest way to define entourage effect is to consider it a fusion of different hemp plant components providing a combined effect.
+The easiest way to define the entourage effect is to consider it a fusion of different hemp plant components providing a combined effect.

 Hemp Entourage Effect – How Does It Interact With Us?